|

 IntelliScore works in two modes: live

-the notes played, as well as their duration and dynamics, tempo changes,
+figure out the notes played, as well as their duration and dynamics,

-files are converted into MIDI, you can do things that are impossible
+audio files are converted into MIDI, you can do

-with audio files, such as changing individual notes and swapping
+things that can be impossible with audio files, such as changing individual

-instruments.
-You can also play the MIDI file, notate it, and study it.
+notes and swapping instruments.
+You can also play the MIDI file, see and

-allows you to control a MIDI-enabled instrument or your computer's sound
+you to control a MIDI-enabled instrument or your computer's sound card

-card in real-time while you play an acoustic instrument.
-In conjunction
+in near real time while you play an acoustic instrument.
+In conjunction with LoopBe1

 can record MIDI directly into your favorite sequencer, such as the

 MIDI pickup hardware for your acoustic instrument.
-IntelliScore can save
+IntelliScore could

-you the expense of hardware MIDI pickups and additionally works with any
+save you the expense of hardware MIDI pickups and additionally works

 IntelliScore is particularly useful in

-accurately tracking expressive changes in volume and pitch while notes
+expressive changes in volume, pitch and brightness while notes are being held,

-are being held, faithfully recreating effects such as pitch bend,
+faithfully recreating effects such as pitch bend, vibrato, tremolo and portamento.

 To give you a fair